lelutin/puppet-spamassassin/REFERENCE.md

 Messages larger than this size (in kilobytes) will be truncated in report messages sent to SpamCop.
 The default setting is the maximum size that SpamCop will accept at the time of release.
-Default: 50
+If left undefined, spamd uses its default of 50

 Default value: `undef`